flanagancd68/talmidimway/content/commentary/genesis/gen3/2023-02-12-gen24/conversion.md

   - He tries to distract and delay the bride.

-  - In this model, he can be said to represent the world who tries to get us focused on the wrong things, and also our flesh who is easily distracted by the wrong things.
+  - In this model, he can be said to represent the world who tries to get us focused on the wrong things.

 - Keep an eye on these types as we work through this chapter.

-## Abraham commissions Elieaer - Gen 24:1-4
+## Gen 24:1-4

 ###### Now Abraham was old, advanced in age, and the LORD had blessed Abraham in every way.
 Abraham said to his servant, the oldest of his household who was in charge of all that he owned, “Please place your hand under my thigh, and I will make you swear by the LORD, the God of heaven and the God of earth, that you shall not take a wife for my son from the daughters of the Canaanites, among whom I live; but you will go to my country and to my relatives, and take a wife for my son Isaac.”